googleworkspace/md2googleslides/README.md

 npm install -g md2gslides
 ```

+Then get your OAuth client ID credentials:
+- Create (or reuse) a developer project at <https://console.developers.google.com>
+- Enable Google Slides API at [API library page](https://console.developers.google.com/apis/library)
+- Go to [Credentials page](https://console.developers.google.com/apis/credentials) and click "+ Create credentials" at the top
+- Select "OAuth client ID" authorization credentials, choose "Other", and give it a name (or take the default)
+- Download client credentials file... you'll be prompted with a long name like, `client\_secret\__LARGE-HASH_.json`, but simplify to `client_id.json` and save to `~/.md2googleslides`.

 After installing, import your slides by running:

 ```sh
 md2gslides slides.md
 ```

 The first time the command is run you will be prompted for authorization.
-Credentials
+OAuth token
-will be stored locally in a file named `~/.credentials/md2gslides.json`.
+credentials will be stored locally in a file named `~/.md2googleslides/credentials.json`.

 ## Supported markdown rules